|

 – Gloria Joan Palmer

-Paul Belmont Palmer, Sr., was Vice President, Prudential Insurance Company, Newark, N.J.
+Paul Belmont Palmer, Sr., was Vice President, Prudential Insurance Company, Newark, New Jersey.

 |